im-prafful/logstream-query-service/README.md

 # LogStream - Query Service 🔍

-A NestJS microservice that provides a secure and efficient API for querying and retrieving structured log data from the database.
+A NodeJS microservice that provides a secure and efficient API for querying and retrieving structured log data from the database.

 This service acts as the backend-for-frontend (BFF), serving all data required by the LogStream dashboard.
 It exposes endpoints for searching, filtering, and aggregating log data, ensuring the frontend remains decoupled from the underlying database schema.